cj-casey/EC311-Project/README.md

 ## EC311-Project
 ### By Team Combinational Magic, Aymeric Blaizot, Thomas Young, Tom Barrete, Connor Casey
 # Tilt
 A maze solving game using tilt controls.
-The user will have to avoid the walls and get to the Maze exit.
+The user will have to navigate an ever changing maze and reach the flag to increase score in the alloted time.

 ## Features